Receiving card payments

 - Easy sales – is the customer too good to be true?
 For example, they are not even interested in the price or details about the goods.

 - Large sales – ask yourself if the sale is much higher than your usual sales.
-Is the customer buying lots of different items?
-Above all, does this person act like your regular types of customer?
+Is the customer buying lots of different items at random?

-- Felt pen signature – if you notice this on a card, it could be a sign that fraudsters are trying to hide the real signature.
+Felt pen signature – if you notice a felt pen signature on a card, it could be a sign that fraudsters are trying to hide the real signature.
 The card signature should always be in ballpoint pen.